YOU ARE HERE: zharth.net / Zharth's Music Log / Week 48 (Bloomfield & Friends)

 Week 48: Bloomfield & Friends

-Preface: Michael Bloomfield was a virtuoso blues guitarist who paved the way for the guitar gods of the 70's.
-He emerged from the Chicago blues scene in the mid-60's, and moved out to the west coast to partake in the cultural revolution around the turn of the decade.
-He made a name for himself playing with all kinds of musicians, as will be explored in this week's theme, but dropped into relative obscurity in the 70's, not happy with playing the star game, until dying from a drug overdose under mysterious conditions early in the 80's.
-His name is mostly forgotten today, but back in those days he was the equal of the likes of Clapton and Hendrix, and there is a small but dedicated fanbase that continues to recognize his brilliance, which takes a little effort to uncover, but is totally worth it.
+Preface: Michael Bloomfield was a virtuoso blues guitarist who paved the way for the guitar gods of the '70s.
+He emerged from the Chicago blues scene in the mid-'60s, and moved out to the west coast to partake in the cultural revolution around the turn of the decade.
+He made a name for himself playing with all kinds of musicians - as will be explored in this week's theme - but, not happy with playing the star game, he dropped into relative obscurity in the '70s, and eventually died from a drug overdose under mysterious circumstances in the early '80s.
+His name is mostly forgotten today, but back in those days he was the equal of the likes of Clapton and Hendrix.
+I'm hoping that with this week's selections, you'll get a chance to hear for yourself how Bloomfield plays, and maybe even say to yourself, "wow, I didn't realize he played with that musician!"

 Monday (6/16/08): Bob Dylan - Tombstone Blues [Highway 61 Revisited, 1965]